Skate hardware isn’t the most interesting topic.

 Pan heads are similar in shape to buttons but have a lower/wider head profile.
 However, they can be trickier to find, especially in zinc-plated steel.

-If you’re planning on doing any ollies/fliptricks, you’ll want countersink bolts, so they’re flush.
+If you plan on doing ollies/fliptricks, you’ll want countersink bolts, so they’re flush.
 Buttons will get in the way if you go to flick your foot.

-But if you’re into a style like cruising/surfskating, where you don’t need your bolts to sit flush, then it doesn’t matter.
+But if you’re doing a riding style where you don’t need your bolts to sit flush, then it doesn’t matter.
+If you ride barefoot, you probably won’t want button heads.

 Bottom Line

-It all just depends on your riding environment/preference.
+It all depends on your riding environment and style.